Google Logo

 Google Logo 1999-2013

-From May 1999 to September 2013, a simplified emblem with two-dimensional letters and without the punctuation mark “!” was used.
+From May 1999 to September 2013, a simplified emblem with two-dimensional letters, without the punctuation mark “!”, was used.
 Designers chose the new Catull BQ font, created in 1982 by artist Gustav Jaeger for Berthold Type Foundry.
-The font featured slanted letter elements and fancy serifs stylized to look antique.
+The font featured slanted letterforms and ornate serifs, stylized to appear antique.

 1999 – 2010